Not a client?

 Keep an eye on your paystubs and check to see if it shows a deduction for your bankruptcy payment.
 Hang onto a copy of that pay stub.
 It will serve as some proof that your payments are being deducted, even if the Trustee hasn’t received the payment yet (it takes a few days for the Trustee to receive sent payments).

 The first payment is due to the Trustee 30 days after the date you filed.
 If you do not see the deductions in your paystubs after a reasonable time, talk to your payroll department (I will be happy to help you with this).
 You may need to send in one payment yourself if it’s taking a while for payroll deduction to be set up, but let’s talk about that before you send in a payment.
 You probably can’t afford to send a double payment!

 Direct Payment: If you aren’t able to have payroll deduction, you will need to send payments to the Trustee on your own.
 You can do that in two basic ways: regular mail or online payments.

 Where & How?

 Mailing a payment: Send a money order or cashier’s check to the Trustee for the amount of your Chapter 13 payment.
 Always make sure your case number is noted somewhere on the face of the money order or cashier’s check!
 Your case number is a unique account number and will make sure that your payments do not get lost, sent back to you, or deposited into someone else’s case.
 These are bad things!
 Also keep your money order receipt.
 That will allow us, or the Trustee, to trace the money order if it should go missing.
-Send your payments to:
+For Savannah and Statesborto cases, send your payments to: